kchousos/CPPDescent/report/report.md

 ## Library interface

-- `Vector* readBinData(const char* fp, int dimensions)`: reads data from a binary file and stores it in a vector.
+`Vector* readBinData(const char* fp, int dimensions)`: reads data from a binary file and stores it in a vector.

-- `void writeBinGraph(const char* fp, Graph* graph, int K)`: writes an already computed graph in a binary file.
+`void writeBinGraph(const char* fp, Graph* graph, int K)`: writes an already computed graph in a binary file.

-- `Graph* readBinGraph(const char* fp, int dimensions)`: reads and returns a graph from a binary file.
+`Graph* readBinGraph(const char* fp, int dimensions)`: reads and returns a graph from a binary file.

-- `float recall(Graph* bfGraph, Graph* nnGraph, int N, int K)`: returns the recall of the graph computed by NN-Descent, compared to the brute force graph.
+`float recall(Graph* bfGraph, Graph* nnGraph, int N, int K)`: returns the recall of the graph computed by NN-Descent, compared to the brute force graph.

-- `float euclideanDistance(Pointer a, Pointer b)`: metric function that computes the euclidean distance between 2 points.
+`float euclideanDistance(Pointer a, Pointer b)`: metric function that computes the euclidean distance between 2 points.

-- `float manhattanDistance(Pointer a, Pointer b)`: metric function that computes the manhattan distance between 2 points.
+`float manhattanDistance(Pointer a, Pointer b)`: metric function that computes the manhattan distance between 2 points.

-- `Graph* KNNBruteForceGraph(Vector* data, int K, CompareFunc compare)`: function that computes the K-NN graph using brute force.
+`Graph* KNNBruteForceGraph(Vector* data, int K, CompareFunc compare)`: function that computes the K-NN graph using brute force.

-- `Graph* NNDescent_KNNGraph(Vector* data,int K,int D,int Trees,float delta,float rho,DistanceFunc distance)`: function that computes the K-NN graph for the given dataset using the NN-Descent algorithm.
+`Graph* NNDescent_KNNGraph(Vector* data,int K,int D,int Trees,float delta,float rho,DistanceFunc distance)`: function that computes the K-NN graph for the given dataset using the NN-Descent algorithm.

-- `PQueue* NNDescent_Query(Graph* graph,int K,CompareFunc compare,Vector* query)`: function that computes the K Nearest Neighbors of the query point in the graph.
+`PQueue* NNDescent_Query(Graph* graph,int K,CompareFunc compare,Vector* query)`: function that computes the K Nearest Neighbors of the query point in the graph.

-- `void RPTree(Graph* graph, Vector* vec, int K, int D, int dimensions)`: creates a graph using random projection trees.
+`void RPTree(Graph* graph, Vector* vec, int K, int D, int dimensions)`: creates a graph using random projection trees.

 # Optimizations {#sec:optimizations}

 Since this project was developed in three stages, each stage called for new optimizations upon the code of the previous one.
-The second assignment/submission was focused on the optimizations proposed by Dong et al. Namely *local join*, *incremental search*, *sampling* and *early termination*.
+The second assignment/submission was focused on the optimizations proposed by @dongEfficientKnearestNeighbor2011.
+Namely *local join*, *incremental search*, *sampling* and *early termination*.
 Each of those is presented extensively on the NN-Descent paper, so there is no need to do the same here.

 On the other hand, the third assignment called for some more interesting optimizations: By utilizing linear algebra, it is possible to simplify the computation of a distance between two vectors by a lot.
 Another optimization is a different approach on the creation of the starting graph, from which the NN-Descent algorithm starts running iteratively.
 Lastly, a very simple and obvious optimization is making use of the powerful computing systems of today and introducing parallelization/multi-threading to the algorithm.